symplecticgeometry/link/README.txt

 One can easily see that the two definitions of financial bonds of degree one agree.

 Example:
 User i sends $5 to user j, user j sends $10 to user k.
 Then the financial bond of degree 2 between user i and user j is $10.
 For example, user j and user k are actually belong to the same real person (common for bitcoin), and this person transfers money between two accounts of her own.
-Then the financial bond of degree two roughly group user i and user j as the same one without knowing that they actually are the same user.
+In a sense, the financial bond of degree two roughly group user i and user j as the same user without knowing that they are.